top of page

 Design, Iterate, Design, Design..

-While aligning on page structure and subscription strategy, we simultaneously explored building the design system itself.
-Through iterative wireframe explorations and XD review sessions, we developed a modular component system that could scale across breakpoints while balancing fan needs, rights restrictions, and business goals before moving into build.
+While aligning on page structure and subscription strategy, we worked in parallel to define the design system.
+Through iterative wireframes and review sessions, we developed a modular component system designed to scale across breakpoints and adapt to varying needs.

-Annotation + Delivery
+Annotation & Delivery